 International Symposium on Human Factors and Ergonomics in Health Care.
 March 27, 2018.
 Boston, MA.
 Trauma resuscitation using in situ simulation team training (TRUST): Identifying latent safety threats via a human factors informed framework analysis of video recordings.

 Invited Talk: Professional Practice Conference at the Canadian Society of Hospital Pharmacists, February 6, 2018.
+Toronto, Ontario.
 Co-presentation with Patricia Trbovich.
 Identifying Vulnerabilities in Hospital Medication Processes that Facilitate Diversion.
 The event was sponsored by Becton Dickinson Canada.

 National Coalition for Infusion Therapy Safety March 2015.
 Co-presentation with Andrea Cassano-Piché and Sonia Pinkney.
 Multiple IV Infusions: Research and Recommendations.

 Hong Kong Health Authority November 2014.
 Co-presentation with Dr. Tony Easty.
 Introduction to Human Factors, equipment procurement and equipment troubleshooting.

 Canadian Association of Medical Surgical Nurses, Calgary, Alberta.
 June 2014.
 Multiple Intravenous Infusions.

 AAMI Annual Conference May/June 2014 Philadelphia, PA.
 Multiple Intravenous Infusions

 AAMI Annual Conference May/June 2014 Philadelphia, PA.
 The philosophy behind human factors.